Yunxiang-Li/Cpp_Primer/Chapter 11. Associative Containers/Chapter 11. Associative Containers.md

 **Rewrite the word-counting program from § 11.1 (p.
 421) to use insert instead of subscripting.
 Which program do you think is easier to write and read?
 Explain your reasoning.**

 [11.20 Solution](https://github.com/Yunxiang-Li/Cpp_Primer/blob/master/Chapter%2011.%20Associative%20Containers/Codes/11.20%20Solution.cpp)

+I think the subscripting way is easier to understand.